 Stateline Wetland is located on the west edge of Moscow just south of Hwy 8 at the state line.
 Stop by, look at the results of work done to revitalize this habitat, and see how many of the birds on the Stateline Wetland Checklist you can find.
 Also see the Stateline Wetlands on Facebook for more photos.

 Rose Creek Bluebird Trail

 One of Tom Weber’s favorite projects was establishing and maintaining the Rose Creek Bluebird Trail.
 In 2000, Tom and his wife, Diane, placed over 40 nest boxes along fence lines and other strategic places near Rose Creek Nature Preserve which is located a few miles NE of Albion WA.
 Each year they, sometimes with volunteer helpers, repaired and cleaned the boxes, getting them ready for bluebirds to arrive and begin the nesting season.
 They then monitored the boxes for successful nesting and fledging.
-Over the years, they have added more boxes to the trail.
+The Webers added more next boxes over several years.
 The boxes are used primarily by Western Bluebirds, Tree Swallows, and Violet-green Swallows.
 A local resident has graciously volunteered to take over maintenance and monitoring of the bluebird trail.
 If you would like to start your own bluebird trail, you’ll find helpful information at North American Bluebird Society or at Cornell Lab’s NestWatch.

 - Beginning Birding Classes open to the public